ISISComputingGroup/ibex_developers_manual/Reflectometry-Beamline-Parameters.md

 - `TrackingPosition`: a parameter which controls a linear position relative to the incoming beam intercept.
 E.g. How far from the beam a slit should be, the position is measured along the movement axis.
 This is useful e.g. for scanning over this parameter for alignment.
 - `InBeamParameter`: a parameter which controls whether a component is in or out of the beam.
 Some components can be parked out of the beam so they don't change its path e.g. the super mirror
 - `SlitGapParameter`: a parameter which changes the gap of a slit set.
 Since this does not care about tracking the beam path, it does not talk to a geometry component, but directly to the underlying jaws PV.
 It is also used within the footprint calculator.

+Common Argument for setting up beamline parameters (e.g. `TrackingPosition("PDOffset", point_detector_comp, autosave=True, rbv_to_sp_tolerance=0.005`):

+- `name`: The name of the beamline parameter, also the identifier of the PV in uppercase, i.e. name is `det_offset` PV would be `<instrument prefix>REFL:PARAM:DET_OFFSET`
+- `<dependency>` (i.e. 'component'/'angled_component'/'pv_wrapper'): usually the component this beamline parameter is accessing (but can be the PV wrapper)
+- `description`: short description of the pv
+- `autosave`: when true the parameter is autosaved on change
+- `rbv_to_sp_tolerance`: The tolerance between the read back value and set point before a pv is displayed with a red background, defaults to 0.002.

 ## Theta Readback Calculation